anshulbajpai/typesafe-ids/README.md

 `UUIDBasedIdType` is already implemented in the library.

-To access it, you just need to import `core.idtypes.UUIDBasedIdType`.
+To access it, you just need to import `com.github.anshulbajpai.typsafeids.core.idtypes.UUIDBasedIdType`.

 #### Custom types and contributing